 www.refugeelawreader.org - The Refugee Law Reader is the first comprehensive on-line model curriculum for the study of the complex and rapidly evolving field of international asylum and refugee law.
 The Reader is aimed for the use of professors, lawyers, advocates and students across a wide range of national jurisdictions.
 It provides a flexible course structure that can be easily adapted to meet a range of training and resource needs.
 The Reader also offers access to the complete texts of up-to-date core legal materials, instruments and academic commentary.
-In its entirety, the Refugee Law Reader is designed to provide a full curriculum for a 48-hour course in International Refugee Law and contains over 600 documents and materials.
-Publisher: Hungarian Helsinki Committee; Editorial Board: Rosemary Byrne (editor-in-chief), B.S.
-Chimni, Maryellen Fullerton, Madeline Garlick, Elspeth Guild, Lyra Jakulevièienė, Boldizsár Nagy, Luis Peral, Jens Vedsted-Hansen.
+In its entirety, the Refugee Law Reader is designed to provide a full curriculum for a 48-hour course in international refugee law and contains over 600 documents and materials.
+The Reader currently exists in four language editions (English, French, Spanish and Russian) and includes regional sections as well (Europe, Africa, Asia and Latin-America).
+Publisher: Hungarian Helsinki Committee; Editorial Board: Maryellen Fullerton (editor-in-chief), Ekuru Aukot, Rosemary Byrne, B.S.
+Chimni, Madeline Garlick, Elspeth Guild, Lyra Jakulevičienė, Boldizsár Nagy, Luis Peral, Jens Vedsted-Hansen.